JoanMonserrat/POMSelenium1/README.md

 - You can view results in the **Actions** tab on GitHub

 ## HTML report:
-After the workflow run and HTML report will be generated.
-Can find it:
+After the workflow run on a push, HTML report will be generated.
+Can find it in:
 - Select workflow run
 - Below in the "artifacts" section report can be downloaded
 - Open the file, usually using google chrome to see the report.